I was so tired.

 I had my keys and purse and looked in the car to see if I missed something and sure enough, my phone was in the cup holder.
 Grabbing my phone I closed the door and clicked the lock button on the clicker.

 I made my way to the entrance of the medium sized suburban house and unlocked the door, letting myself in.

 I hung the keys on the little hook by the door, locked the entrance, and took off the two-inch heels from my aching feet.

 I walked through the entryway towards the kitchen, which was connected to the big living room, divided by the marble counter.

 Orange light streamed in through the big windows into the living room.

-I walked to the kitchen and grabbed a glass from the cabinet and poured water into it from the fridge dispenser.
+Making my way to the kitchen I grabbed a glass from the cabinet and poured water into it from the fridge dispenser.